masoodfaisal/coroutines-reactive-code-clarity/README.md

 [Kotlin](https://kotlinlang.org) coroutines provides an easy way to write highly scalable code, using traditional style of programming, while avoiding a thread allocated to each task.
 Much is written about light weight threads and many resources are available on the internet, if you want to read more about this.

-In this blog, I am focusing on the code readibility and how, in my opinon, coroutines provide a cleaner approach to write code as compared to reactive approach.
+In this blog, I am focusing on the code readability and how, in my opinion, coroutines provide a cleaner approach to write code as compared to reactive approach.
 I have used [Project Reactor](https://projectreactor.io) to showcase the reactive code, however, the example can be extended to any reactive library e.g. RxJava.
-Note that, coroutines based code scales as well as the code writtne using reactive approach.
+Note that, coroutines based code scales as well as the code written using reactive approach.
 To me, coroutines is a win-win situation for developers.

 You can read more about Kotlin coroutines [here](https://kotlinlang.org/docs/reference/coroutines-overview.html).
 A very exciting [Project Loom](https://openjdk.java.net/projects/loom/) is going to bring the light weight thread model to Java.
 It is a simialr concept as [GOLang routines](https://tour.golang.org/concurrency/1).